vyoung831/Mintee/doc/Development/failure-handling-and-error-reporting.md

 1. [Build versioning](#build-versioning)

 # Failure handling
-In Mu, all failures are [reported to Crashlytics](#error-reporting) and handled by view components.
+In Mintee, all failures are [reported to Crashlytics](#error-reporting) and handled by view components.
 The following table and sections detail how view components detect failures and which components/functions are responsible for reporting to Crashlytics.
 | How view component detects failure | Component/function responsible for reporting |
 |-|-|